Devotions

 “There are eunuchs who have made themselves eunuchs for the sake of the kingdom of heaven.”

-I can’t stress this enough.
-Marriage was about the expectation of child-bearing and the provision of a male heir, yet Jesus asserted that there were those who, for a variety of reasons, did not enter marriage, and that this was perfectly okay and acceptable.
-In other words, as gender was to do with marriage, if you weren’t betrothed, engaged, married, divorced, or widowed, gender was irrelevant!
+I cannot stress this enough.
+Marriage was about the expectation of child-bearing and the provision of a male heir, yet Jesus asserted that there were those who, for a variety of reasons, did not enter marriage, and that this was perfectly natural and acceptable.
+In other words, as gender was to do with marriage, if you were not betrothed, engaged, married, divorced, or widowed, gender (and your biological sex) was irrelevant!

-Jesus was not in any way suggesting that people who fall outside the strict definition of male/female child-bearing, heir-providing marriage could not have lasting and fulfilling long-term partnered relationships — just that, at that time, they wouldn’t have called marriage.
+Jesus was not in any way suggesting that people who fell outside the strict definition of male/female, child-bearing, heir-providing marriage could not have lasting and fulfilling long-term partnered relationships — just that, at that time, they would not have called these relationships ‘marriage’.

-The church talks a lot about same-sex marriage, but our sex assigned at birth is only part of who we are.
+The modern church talks a lot about same-sex marriage, and likewise conflates sex assigned at birth with gender, but our sex assigned at birth is only part of who we are.
 I have to constantly remind people that each of us has (at least) five things:

 1. Sex assigned at birth